 Grab yourself a date shake and watch a move on the romance and sex life of the polarizing yet beloved fruit.

 During the month of December, Palm Springs lights up with the fantastic creation that is Robolights.
-I visited for the first time last year but I think it will become a tradition.
+I have visited many times, but it is moving to a new location.